theVDude/BlaseballCompact/README.md

-# BlaseballCompact
+# thevdude's blaseball userstyles
-Just a simple userscript to extend functionality of `Big Screen Blaseball` a bit.
+Just a bunch of (hopefully useful) userstyles for blaseball